Stochastic PDE representation of random fields for large-scale Gaussian process regression and statistical finite element analysis: Introduction

-The seminal paper by Lindgren et al.~\cite{lindgren2011explicit}, combined with the ubiquity of Gaussian process-based models in probabilistic engineering and machine learning, has recently generated immense interest in the SPDE representation of Mat\'ern fields.
-The SPDE formulation is especially appealing for random fields $s(\vec x) \in \mathbb R$ with $\vec x \in \Omega \subset \mathbb R^d$ on low-dimensional domains with $d \in \{1, 2, 3\}$, such as the diffusivity field on a domain of interest $\Omega$, which may be a manifold, e.g.\ a surface embedded in $\mathbb R^3$.
+The seminal paper by Lindgren et al.~\cite{lindgren2011explicit}, combined with the ubiquity of Gaussian process-based models in probabilistic engineering and machine learning, has lately generated immense interest in the SPDE representation of Mat\'ern fields.
+The SPDE formulation is especially appealing for random fields $s(\vec x) \in \mathbb R$ with $\vec x \in \Omega \subset \mathbb R^d$ on low-dimensional domains with $d \in \{1, 2, 3\}$, such as the diffusivity field on a domain of interest $\Omega$, which may be a manifold, like a surface embedded in $\mathbb R^3$.
 In engineering, the domain~$\Omega$ is usually given as a computer-aided design (CAD) model and is discretised with a finite element mesh for solving the governing equations.
 Hence, given that there is already a mesh, the SPDE representation of random fields is especially appealing for engineering applications.
-Recently, the SPDE approach has been utilised by Zhang et al.~\cite{zhang2021stochastic}, Rouse et al.~\cite{paul2022probabilistic}, Khristenko et al.~\cite{khristenko2022statistically}, Wang et al.~\cite{wang2022stochastic}, Chen and Guilleminot~\cite{chen2022spatially} and much earlier by~Bui-Thanh et al.~\cite{ bui2013computational}.
-However, currently most papers on the SPDE formulation are from geostatistics primarily concerned with spatial random fields over two and three-dimensional domains; see the recent review~\cite{lindgren2022spde}.
-Most of the applications mentioned so far are restricted to SPDEs with integer exponents.
+Recently, Zhang et al.~\cite{zhang2021stochastic} and Wang et al.~\cite{wang2022stochastic} considered the non-fractional, second-order SPDE with a linear exponent for representing geometric uncertainties on two-manifolds in finite element discretised probabilistic forward problems.
+As discussed in Chen et al.~\cite{chen2022spatially}, the SPDE formulation is not restricted to Gaussian random fields as it can represent, after a suitable transformation, for instance, random constitutive parameters subject to constraints.
+In data assimilation, a non-fractional SPDE formulation has been utilised by Rouse et al.~\cite{paul2022probabilistic} and Poot et al.~\cite{poot2023bayesian}.
+Before the mentioned works, Bui-Thanh et al.~\cite{bui2013computational} used the inverse of the finite element discretised Laplace operator as the prior covariance in Bayesian inverse problems.
+The mathematical analysis of inverse problems with the inverse fractional Laplace operator as the prior covariance was discussed by Stuart~\cite{stuart2010inverse}.
+However, most papers on the SPDE formulation are currently from geostatistics and primarily concerned with spatial random fields over two and three-dimensional domains; see the recent review~\cite{lindgren2022spde}.
+Most of the applications mentioned so far consider SPDEs with integer exponents.
 Yet, to obtain Mat\'ern fields with arbitrary smoothness, it is necessary to allow for fractional exponents.
-Among various definitions of fractional PDEs~\cite{kwasnicki2017ten,lischke2020fractional}, the most relevant for the present paper is the rational series approximation of the fractional PDE operator introduced by~\cite{bolin2020rational}.
-The principal idea is to determine first a series approximation of the function~$x^{-\beta}$ with respect to $x$, where $x, \, \beta \in \mathbb R$, and to subsequently replace $x$ with the differential operator of the fractional PDE.
-This approach is motivated by the well-known spectral mapping theorem.
-Although, any series expansion could be used in principle, barycentric rational interpolation is the most robust and efficient~\cite{berrut2004barycentric,hofreither2021algorithm}.
-Instead of the rational series expansion, it is also possible to use the integral representation of fractional PDEs and to evaluate the integral numerically~\cite{bolin2020numerical}.
+Among various definitions of fractional PDEs~\cite{kwasnicki2017ten,lischke2020fractional}, the most relevant for the present paper is the rational series approximation of the fractional PDE operator introduced by Bolin and Kirchner~\cite{bolin2020rational} and Haziranov et al.~\cite{harizanov2018optimal}.
+The principal idea in~\cite{bolin2020rational} is to determine first a series approximation of the function~$x^{-\beta}$ with respect to $x$, where $x, \, \beta \in \mathbb R$, and to subsequently replace $x$ with the differential operator of the fractional PDE.
+This approach is rooted in the well-known spectral mapping theorem.
+Although any series expansion could be used in principle, barycentric rational interpolation is the most robust and efficient~\cite{berrut2004barycentric,hofreither2021algorithm}.
+Instead of the rational series expansion, it is possible to use the integral representation of fractional PDEs and to evaluate the integral numerically~\cite{bolin2020numerical}.
 We refer to Higham~\cite{higham2008functions} for related approximation techniques for fractional matrix functions.